betaveros/noulith/README.md

 Numbers, arithmetic operators, and comparisons mostly work as you'd expect, including C-style bitwise operators, except that:

 - `^` is exponentiation.
 Instead, `~` as a binary operator is xor (but can still be unary as bitwise complement).
 Or you can just use `xor`.
-- `/` always does floating-point division like in Python, though `%` does C-style signed modulo. `//` does integer division rounding down, and `%%` does the paired modulo (roughly).
+- `/` does perfect rational division like in Common Lisp or something. `%` does C-style signed modulo. `//` does integer division rounding down, and `%%` does the paired modulo (roughly).
 - The precedence is something somewhat reasonable and simpler, inspired by Go's precedence, rather than following C's legacy:

 ```